thysw95/vu-progression/README.md

 ---

 ## 🐞 Known Issues
-- Unlock notifications are currently minimal
+- Unlock notifications are currently minimal.
-- Some awards may not track properly
+- Some awards (like Assignment-based unlocks) may not track properly or have arbitrary/placeholder XP/kill requirements.

 ---